What is Apache Cassandra?

 Cassandra is a distributed database management system designed for handling a high volume of structured data across commodity servers.
-In this tutorial, you will see the various concept of Cassandra like data modeling, clusters, monitoring tool, query language, etc.

 Cassandra handles the huge amount of data with its distributed architecture.
 Data is placed on different machines with more than one replication factor that provides high availability and no single point of failure.